 ( TAX-DEBT-HELP-GUIDE – DOWNLOAD FREE)

-In most cases, however, taxpayers who owe the IRS and are trying to resolve their tax debt through an Installment Agreement, Offer in Compromise or Currently Not Collectible status, do not need a tax attorney.
-In fact, most delinquent taxpayers seeking a resolution to a tax liability owed to the IRS can secure their own resolution.
-Some just need guidance to resolve their own tax debt.
+However.
+In many cases, taxpayers who owe the IRS & are trying to solve their tax debt via a Currently Not Collectible status, Offer in Compromise, or Installment Agreement, don’t require a tax attorney.
+As a matter of fact, many delinquent taxpayers looking for a resolution to a tax liability owed to the IRS could secure their own resolution.
+Some just want guidance to solve their own tax debt.

-If you do need help getting started, Defensetax will investigate your IRS tax debt case and provide you with the knowledge, tools and guidance necessary to resolve it yourself.
-We’ll make it easy for you to resolve your own tax debt!
-But if you’d prefer full-service representation of your tax liabilities, We will recommend a licensed, reputable trusted tax attorney to represent you.
+If you do require help getting started, Defensetax will do an investigation on your IRS tax debt case and provide you with the knowledge, tools and guidance necessary to resolve it yourself.
+We will make it simple for you to solve your own tax debt!
+But if you would prefer full-service representation of your tax liabilities, we will recommend a licensed, reputable trusted tax attorney to represent you.